mmikeww/AHK-v2-script-converter/README.md

 3. [This](https://github.com/mmikeww/AHK-v2-script-converter/discussions/325) page provides a list of common conversion issues and potential fixes.
 4. [Issues](https://github.com/mmikeww/AHK-v2-script-converter/issues) reported by others may provide potential fixes.
 5. If your issue is not found in the last step, feel free to [create a new one](https://github.com/mmikeww/AHK-v2-script-converter/issues/new/choose)
 6. Finally, ask for help!
-On the [discussions page](https://github.com/mmikeww/AHK-v2-script-converter/discussions/categories/q-a-conversion-help) or at [AHK forums](https://www.autohotkey.com/boards/viewforum.php?f=82)
+On the [discussions page](https://github.com/mmikeww/AHK-v2-script-converter/discussions/categories/q-a-conversion-help), at [AHK forums](https://www.autohotkey.com/boards/viewforum.php?f=82), or using your favorite AI tool.

 ## Note
 You may still have the AutoHotkey V1 binary associated with *.ahk files, the converter is written in V2 so please either [update AutoHotkey](https://www.autohotkey.com/download/) or open the repository in command prompt and run the following command: `"AutoHotKey Exe\AutoHotkeyV2.exe" QuickConvertorV2.ahk`